bchoi13/CyberProjects/README.md

   - Alerting: Generates email or system alerts when changes are detected.
 - Applied this tool to a test environment to safeguard sensitive files and ensure system integrity.

+## 🍏 OpenVAS Vulnerability Scanning in a Virtualized Environment
+Tools Used: VirtualBox, Windows 10 ISO, Kali Linux, Greenbone OpenVas, DVWA, WAPP.
+XAMPP
+  - Deployed a Windows 10 VM with disabled firewall and DVWA for web application vulnerabilities.
+  - Successfully detected vulnerabilities like disabled firewall, exposed services (RDP, SMB), and DVWA weaknesses.
+  - Demonstrated the effectiveness of vulnerability management tools in identifying misconfigurations.

 Skills Demonstrated:
   - System Administration: Proficiency in managing Windows and Linux systems.
   - Active Directory: Setting up domains, managing users, and applying group policies.